The Official Gold Mining Interpretive Center for the Commonwealth of Virginia

 |Friends of Monroe Park:|

 The Friends of Monroe Park began fundraising in February 1996 to contribute toward the construction of the park.
 While the Friends easily met its initial goal of $10,000, they continue fundraising to facilitate development of other facilities in the park.
 The group most recently contributed to the expansion of the playground.
-The next Friends of Monroe Park meeting will be held on Thursday August 14, at 7:00 pm at the Mess Hall at Monroe Park.
-Come and help plan for the Jubilee in September and discuss the gold panning/gem sluice.
-Jubilee planning and discussion about the gold panning/gem sluice are on the docket.
+The next Friends of Monroe Park meeting will be held on Thursday January 29, at 7:00 pm at the M&P Pizza in Morrisville.
+Come and help plan for the Spring Egg Hunt in March and discuss the gold panning/gem sluice.
 The public is invited to attend these meetings with any questions, concerns and suggestions for the park.
 For more information, call the Monroe Park office at 540-752-5330.

 Volunteers are needed at Monroe Park for a variety of